 Dr. Fraser’s clinical interests include diabetic retinopathy, macular degeneration and epiretinal membrane.

-Dr. Fraser graduated from Princeton University and her earned medical and Doctor of Philosophy degrees from Weill Cornell Medical College and Rockefeller University.
+Claire Fraser graduated from Princeton University, and earned medical and Doctor of Philosophy degrees from Weill Cornell Medical College and Rockefeller University.
 She completed her residency in Ophthalmology at New York Presbyterian Hospital-Cornell, and a fellowship in VitreoRetinal Surgery at the University of Kentucky and Retina Associates of Kentucky.
 She is board certified by the American Board of Ophthalmology.

 Her clinical interests include diabetic retinopathy, macular degeneration, epiretinal membrane, macular hole, retinal vascular diseases, uveitis, trauma, and retinal detachment.